- Annual Report and accounts 2019-20

 Ethical and environmental policy

 Oxfam GB recognises the importance of sustainable development for people living in poverty, and the long-term benefits of becoming a more sustainable organisation.
-Oxfam GB takes responsibility for and is committed to managing the labour and environmental standards in its operations and supply chains.
+This policy outlines Oxfam GB’s standards for working with its suppliers to take responsibility for the ethical and environmental impacts of our operations and supply chains.

-This policy applies to Oxfam GB and its suppliers.
-Our procurement falls into four main categories: central procurement, Sourced by Oxfam (retail), humanitarian and international programmes.
+Our procurement falls into four main categories: central procurement, Sourced by Oxfam (retail), humanitarian and international programmes .

 Sourced by Oxfam (retail)